The Writers Voice

 spilling out and down the hills

-and rills of grass and rock and patches of light brown earth
+and rills of grass and rock and patches of light

 I lap at the milk as I lay in clover